 CHECK THE LABELS

-Check the law tag to see what is actually in the article, and make sure the outside labels and packaging match the law tag.
+Check the law tag to see the content claim as to what is actually in the article, and make sure the outside labels and packaging match the law tag.
 We have often found that outside labels can be over enthusiastic.
 If they differ you really don’t know what you are getting.
 The law tag will also tell you who made the item, either by name or by CA number.

 Learn more about a manufacturer by researching online or by searching CANADA'S COMPETITION BUREAU website for the CA Identification number.

 The law tag indicates what the filling is: